ubuntu-mate/ubuntu-mate.org/EDITING.md

 ![alt text](/images/folder/image.png)
 ````

+**HiDPI Displays**

-Currently, only the **Features** page supports @2x images for HiDPI displays.
-The website
+* Currently, only the **Features** page supports @2x images for HiDPI displays.

+**WebP Support**

-will however, automatically optimise the image's compression efficency by creating a
+* The published website will automatically optimise the image's compression
-WebP version of the image.
-The server should be configured to serve this asset where
+efficency by creating a WebP version of the image.
+The server is configured to
-available.
+serve this asset in-place of existing image files were available.
+* Some templates in the code use the `<picture>` tag to reference the WebP.

 SVGs that are used on buttons and styling may be placed in `_includes/images/` instead,
 which appends SVG directly into the page for manipulation through styling.